 - A low maintenance garden plant.

-- Will tolerate a fair amount of neglect, but will reward TLC.
+- Will tolerate a fair amount of neglect.

 - Clumps expand quite quickly when regularly watered and fed.

 - Deadhead the flowers after flowering to encourage further flowering.